Design and Optimization of Artificial Lift Systems

 - The ESP, with detailed pump, motor, cable and shroud designs

 The instructor for this course draws on 40 years of experience in the business.
 By the end of the week, you’ll have a firm grasp of ESP and gas lift systems.

 This course is for engineers who are involved in oil production and the design, maintenance and optimization of artificial lift, especially electrical submersible pump and continuous-flow gas lift systems.

-A suitable degree in engineering or a BS degree is a pre-requisite for this class.
+A suitable degree in engineering of a BS degree is a prerequisite for this class.

 To receive a full refund, all cancellations must be received in writing no later than 14 days prior to the course start date.
 Cancellations made after the 14-day window will not be refunded.
 Send cancellation requests by email to email@example.com; by fax to +1.866.460.3032 (US) or +1.972.852.9292 (outside US); or mail to SPE Registration, PO Box 833836, Richardson, TX 75083.

 For more details, please contact us at firstname.lastname@example.org.

 Hemanta Mukherjee is the principal consultant and president of iPoint LLC, an independent consulting company based in Westminster, Colorado.
 He has more than 40 years of experience in production and reservoir engineering.
 Mukherjee retired from Schlumberger Oilfield Services in January 2005, after serving in four product lines and working in many regions of the world.
 He is also a visiting professor of production engineering for the Imperial College, London where he teaches a master’s level class in petroleum engineering every year.